isabelstoddart/data-structures/wa02/README.md

     fs.writeFileSync('data/thesisTitles.txt', thesisTitles);

-I noticed that the only tag that the address is in is <td> so I used cheerio to find all the <td>s.
+I noticed that the only tag that the address is in is td so I used cheerio to find all the tds.

 Then I noticed that every address was under where the style = "border-bottom:1px solid #e3e3e3; width:260px”

-I found that there is no function in cheerio to find areas in the html with a certain style (because style is coded with css), so I started by printing out all the html under the td tags and trying to get rid of the unnecessary content to get just the addresses.
+I found that there is no function in cheerio to find areas in the html with a certain style, so I started by printing out all the html under the td tags and trying to get rid of the unnecessary content to get just the addresses.

 I found this really difficult because there was just so much text so I researched how to use the style tag to get to just the addresses.

-I found that there is an overall javascript function attr() aka attribute.
+I found that there is a function attr() aka attribute.

 Because parsing through the text looking for style is not a feature of cheerio, I could not use cheerio to find the sections with the specific style I was looking for.